ChrisKeefe/ChrisKeefe.github.io/_drafts/2022-06-10-balsfjord-to-dividalen.md

 We had done the morning's short ride with things strapped all higgledy-piggledy to our bicycles, accommodating a box of stuff we planned to ship out as soon as we could find a post office.
-A minor miracle worked through Heidi's attentiveness, even the poorly attached bear can made the trip without falling.
+In a minor miracle worked through Heidi's attentiveness, even the poorly attached bear can made the trip without falling.
 Aurora was working at the Post Norge counter in the grocery store where we resupplied on gummy candy and brown cheese, and was just the most helpful ever.